TsienJin/SC2006-Group-Project/README.md

-The following steps can be used to flush the database
+The following steps can be used to flush the database and add an admin user for PostgreSQL Database.

 ```bash
 cd myDjango